 - shortness of breath

 Tell your doctor if you’re experiencing any of these symptoms.
-A simple blood test can show if your hemoglobin levels, the parts of red blood cells that carry oxygen, are low.
+A simple blood test can show if your hemoglobin levels are low.
+These are the parts of red blood cells that carry oxygen.

 If your hemoglobin levels are too low, your doctor may reduce the dose of your hepatitis C medications.

-For those with a history of depression, some medicines used to treat HCV can actually worsen depression.
+For those with a history of depression, some older medications used to treat hepatitis C can actually make depression worse.

 Depression can lead to feelings of extreme tiredness and lack of energy.
-Depression is one of the side effects of interferon therapy, even in people who’ve never before experienced depression.
+Depression is one of the side effects of interferon therapy, even in people who’ve never experienced depression before.

-A review of medical studies from 2012 found that 1 in 4 people that take interferon and ribavirin for hepatitis C develop depression during treatment.
+A review of medical studies from 2012 found that 1 in 4 people taking interferon and ribavirin for hepatitis C develop depression during treatment.
 Fortunately, these medications aren’t currently used in treatment.

-If you have a history of depression, it’s important to make sure the condition is well controlled with antidepressant medications before starting hepatitis C treatment.
+If you have a history of depression, it’s important to make sure you talk with your doctor about controlling the condition with antidepressants or cognitive behavioral therapy.

-Contact your doctor if you experience the following symptoms of depression during treatment, even if you’ve never before been diagnosed with depression:
+Contact your doctor if you experience the following symptoms of depression during treatment, even if you’ve never received a diagnosis of depression: